 - is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children (National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the previous inspection recommendations to consider providing parents with written information and to improve resources to reflect diversity were raised.
-The childminder has written information in place for parents and has some resources to reflect diversity.
-For example, dressing up clothes, books and games.
+(National Standard 14: Documentation) Improvements since the last inspection The childminder has improved the safety of children because she now obtains written parental permission for emergency medical treatment or advice.
+She has also extended the learning opportunities for children by providing more opportunities for them to develop their sensory experiences.
 Complaints since the last inspection Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
-The provider is required to keep a record of complaints made by parents, which they can see on request.
-The complaint record may contain complaints other than those made to Ofsted.
+The provider is required to keep a record of complaints made by parents, which they an see on request.
+The complaints record may contain complaints other than those made to Ofsted.
 THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection: